WVURAIL/dspira/_posts/2020-07-24-what-a-horn-telescope-measures.md

 The Airspy SDR also typically produces a single spike at 1420.0 MHz.
 This comes from the Airspy electronics and is not of interest to us.

-The *spectrometer_w_cal.grc* program can reduce noise spikes and subtract the characteristic background signal.
+The *calibrated-spectrometer.grc* program can reduce noise spikes and subtract the characteristic background signal.
 This allows the user to display the spectrum of signals that come from only the galaxy.

 ### The Signal from Neutral Hydrogen